-In order for a non-certified bidder to use a certified business enterprise to meet a contract goal, the non-affiliation criteria established by the Minority and Women s Business Opportunity Office must be met.
+In order for a non-certified bidder to use a certified business enterprise to meet a contract goal, the non-affiliation criteria established by the Minority and Women's Business Opportunity Office must be met.

-PART V. [Part VI.]
+Part V. [Part VI.]
 Utilization Requirements

-- ♦ 28▲46.
-Contracts between \$1,000 \$4,999. - (a) In general.
+§ 28-46.
+Contracts between \$1,000 - \$4,999.